 "We've been holding back on proceeding with this in terms of coordinating with Washington as there are matters that need to be solved internally.
 I think it's necessary for us to openly talk about each other's stance and ask for understanding."

 On Tuesday, President Moon Jae-in said at his New Year's Press Conference that South Korean citizens traveling to North Korea individually does not violate international sanctions and thus can be considered.

-The next day, Seoul's Unification Ministry reiterated that there are areas that South and North Korea can work on independently regardless of the U.S. position and so, once safely is guaranteed, individual cross-border trips can definitely be considered.
+The next day, Seoul's Unification Ministry echoed Moon's remark, saying once safety is guaranteed, individual cross-border trips can definitely be considered.